MichaelHoffmeisterFesto/heos-remote/README.md

 ```

 ### Configuration
-The utility does not use registry nor configuration files.
-The configuration is solely done by command-line parameters.
+The utility does not use registry.
+The configuration is done by command-line parameters or by json-files.
-This limits the configrability of the tool.
+By utility loads, if existing, the JSON file `heos-remote-systray.options.json` from the executable's path.
+By command-line parameter `-j, --read-json`, the loading of an arbitrary file can be specified, as well.
+It is not recommended to store the credentials in the JSON file.
 It is currently not possible to start the utility without command-line parameters, therefore simply double-click to the .exe does not work.
 The command line may contain single quotes, double quotes are difficult because of PowerShell string interpolation.

-The syntax is as follow (help screen):
+The syntax of the command line parameters is as follow (help screen):
 ```
 heos-remote-systray
 (C) 2025 by Michael Hoffmeister.
 MIT license.